 A: Individuals are permitted to purchase up to 30 grams of cannabis flower or equivalent in other formats in one transaction.
 A maximum of 4 plants are permitted to be purchased at one time.

 Q: How much can individuals possess?

 A: The Cannabis Act (Canada) and the Cannabis Control Act (NL) specifies that it is an offence for a person of legal age to possess more than 30 grams of dried cannabis (or equivalent) in a public place.
 Both acts also specify that a maximum of 4 cannabis plants can be grown per dwelling house with no limit on how much cannabis can be obtained from the plants.
 Different cannabis plants will naturally produce different amounts of flower.
 A person can have an unlimited amount of legal cannabis in their home.

 A: Yes.
 Edible cannabis products are now available on our website and through Licensed Cannabis Retailers.
 To see the edible cannabis products available on our site, please Click Here.

 Q: Where is non-medical cannabis available to purchase?

 A: Non-medical cannabis products are available to purchase through licensed retailers that have been approved by NLC through a Request for Proposals (RFP) process.
 Please visit our Store Locator page at www.ShopCannabisNL.com/apps/store-locator for a list of all Licensed Cannabis Retailers in the province.
 Cannabis products are also available through this website, which is operated by NLC.

 Q: What kinds of cannabis products are available to purchase?

-A: Products available for purchase include cannabis in the following forms: dried flower, seeds, plants and oils.
-Other cannabis products such as edibles and concentrates are still under review by Health Canada with a decision pending in 2019.
+A: Products available for purchase include cannabis in the following forms: dried flower, seeds, plants, concentrates, edibles and topicals.

 Q: Can individuals grow their own cannabis?